nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Undo/redo feature

 #### Implementation
-The undo/redo mechanism is added to allow users of `ResiReg` to revert to a previous state or return to the future state (that is the previously current state), undoing or redoing changes made to the state of `ResiReg`.
+The undo/redo mechanism is added to allow users of ResiReg to revert to a previous state or return to the future state (that is the previously current state), undoing or redoing changes made to the state of ResiReg.

 This mechanism is facilitated by `StatefulResiReg`, an instance of which is stored inside `ModelManager`.
 It extends `ResiReg` with an undo/redo history, for commands that modify the state of ResiReg, which comprises of: students, rooms, allocations, semesters and bin items.